sc0ttes/vagrant_ansible_okd4/docs/installation.md

 directory of the cloned git repository.

-## Getting the cli tools and preparing.
+## Getting the CLI tools and preparing

 Make some directories to use.